Interpreters and visitors at Fort Union Trading Post National Historic Site near Williston

 Western Culture

 Western culture in North Dakota is a rich tapestry woven from the threads of history, tradition, and diverse cultural influences.
 The state's heritage is deeply intertwined with the legacy of Native American tribes who have called the region home for thousands of years.
-Their traditions, languages, and customs continue to shape North Dakota's cultural landscape, from the powwows and ceremonies that celebrate indigenous heritage to the preservation of sacred sites and artifacts.
+Their traditions, languages, and customs continue to shape North Dakota's cultural landscape, from the powwows and ceremonies that celebrate Indigenous heritage to the preservation of sacred sites and artifacts.

 In addition to Native American culture, North Dakota is also steeped in cowboy culture, reflecting its history as a frontier territory and later, a hub of cattle ranching and agriculture.
 Western towns like Medora, with its historic Main Street and connections to Theodore Roosevelt, embody the spirit of the Old West, offering visitors a glimpse into the region's cowboy past.
 The state's rodeo scene further showcases its cowboy heritage, with events featuring traditional rodeo competitions like bull riding, barrel racing, and bronc riding, as well as parades, live music, and carnival rides that evoke the excitement of the Wild West.